Major in Medieval and Early Modern Studies

 2. Language Requirement - Two 4-credit courses above the 100-level in Latin, Greek, Hebrew, Arabic, or another research language pertinent to the student's course of study.
 Both courses must be in the same language, to ensure reading competency.

 3. Five courses in the student's chosen track (medieval or early modern).
-In cases in which ambiguities arise (e.g., when course coverage straddles both periods), the Program Director will consult with faculty to determine the track-status of a given course.
+In cases in which ambiguities arise (e.g., when course coverage straddles both periods), the undergraduate Director will consult with faculty to determine the track-status of a given course.

 4. Three courses in the track not chosen (medieval or early modern) and/or in classical studies.
-(Courses not designated by the CLAS, LAT, or GRK rubric, but still within the disciplinary boundaries of classical studies, e.g., courses in ancient history, philosophy, art history, or archaeology, can, with the approval of the Program Director, be counted as courses in classical studies.)
+(Courses not designated by the CLAS, LAT, or GRK rubric, but still within the disciplinary boundaries of classical studies, e.g., courses in ancient history, philosophy, art history, or archaeology, can, with the approval of the Undergraduate Director, be counted as courses in classical studies.)

 5. The eight courses in Nos.
 3 and 4 above must originate in at least three different departments.
-Courses not designated by the MDVL rubric, but still within the temporal boundaries of the program—e.g., carrying a History, Anthropology, or Romance Languages rubric—can, with the approval of the Program Director, be counted among these eight required courses for the major.
+Courses not designated by the MDVL rubric, but still within the temporal boundaries of the program—e.g., carrying a History, Anthropology, or Romance Languages rubric—can, with the approval of the Undergraduate Director, be counted among these eight required courses for the major.

 6. Five of the eight courses in Nos.
 3 and 4 above must be 300-level or higher, with at least one of these being a 400-level seminar.